 Two: BE VERBAL AND CLEAR when you're not feeling good.
 Don't fake pleasure or say something feels okay when it doesn't, and don't just hope things will improve magically on their own.
 Neither you nor your partner are going to be able to figure out what DOES feel good, and isn't painful, if you're not communicating freely and clearly.
 If you don't feel ready or able to communicate during or about sex with a partner pretty honestly yet, then it's just not wise to engage in sex with a partner until you can.
 Suffice it to say, if you are earnestly fearful to say anything with a partner, you're with the wrong partner, period, and you need to get out of that situation, pronto.

-and Three: Respect yourself.
-Caring for and honoring your body (and what's it's telling you with how it feels), saying no to someone else's pleasure which is your injury, pain and discomfort, and expecting and insisting that any sexual partner treats you and your body with equal care and consideration are the barest bones of self-respect in a healthy sexual partnership.
+and Three: Honor, accept and respect yourself.
+Caring for and honoring your body (and what's it's telling you with how it feels), saying no to someone else's pleasure which is causing your injury, pain and discomfort, and expecting and insisting that any sexual partner treats you and your body with equal care and consideration are the barest bones of self-respect in a healthy sexual partnership.
 Plenty of things in relationship are things where we have room for compromise and negotiation.
-Basic self-respect isn't one of them.
+Self-respect and care shouldn't be one of them.